90-Second Read: Is Hantavirus contagious? Here's how it spreads and why Andes virus is different

 Published

-Symptoms of Hantavirus pulmonary syndrome usually show between one and eight weeks after contact with an infected rodent.
-The other syndrome caused by Hantavirus — known as hemorrhagic fever with renal syndrome, which can cause bleeding, high fever, and kidney failure — usually develops within a week or two after exposure.
-Cruise operator Oceanwide Expeditions and Dutch officials said Thursday that more than two dozen people from at least 12 different countries left the ship at the remote island of St. At least seven Americans who were on the vessel are isolating at home across five states, and none show any symptoms of the virus, according to local health officials.
+The other syndrome caused by Hantavirus, known as hemorrhagic fever with renal syndrome, which can cause bleeding, high fever, and kidney failure, usually develops within a week or two after exposure.
 Death rates vary by which Hantavirus causes the illness.
+At least seven Americans who were on the vessel are isolating at home across five states, and none show any symptoms of the virus, according to local health officials.

 Source reference